dl-thops/gpu-mathy/README.md

 # GPU Mathy

 This repository consists of codes for the Mathy Compiler.
 This compiler is a part of the CS6023 Course Project.
+The Demo for this project is [here](http://gpuproject.dreamcometrue.studio/)

 The Mathy compiler generates ready-to-run cuda code for commonly used mathematical expressions like forall, summation, product etc.